Turn Structure

 Any time a card is newly activated or reactivated, it goes through the same sequence of steps:

-- Ability Phase 1 — use zero or more of the card's arrow abilities
+- Ability Phase 1: use zero or more of the card's arrow abilities

-- Resolve conflicts — in any order you choose (each conflict runs to completion before the next)
+- Resolve conflicts: in any order you choose (each conflict runs to completion before the next)

-- Flip — opponent cards in the direction of your arrows that have no defending arrow toward you
+- Flip: opponent cards in the direction of your arrows that have no defending arrow toward you

-- Ability Phase 2 — use any remaining unused abilities
+- Ability Phase 2: use any remaining unused abilities

-If any step in the sequence triggers a chain — for example, an ability moves an opponent card into a new conflict — the newly triggered card goes through its own Activation Sequence first (last triggered, first resolved).
+If any step in the sequence triggers a chain (for example, an ability moves an opponent card into a new conflict), the newly triggered card goes through its own Activation Sequence first (last triggered, first resolved).
 Once that resolves fully, the original sequence continues.

 See Chaining and Activation & Reactivation for full details.

-First Turn Exception
+First Turn Credits

 The Two Ability Phases